Skip to content

 Supplier appraisal is nothing new.
 Businesses have always “shopped around,” but in years gone by, the process had traditionally been ad-hoc, and conclusions were retained either in the head of the procurement manager or at best in a few notes in a supplier file in excel.

-Carter’s 10 Cs provide a way to formalise the process that leads to stronger supply chains and ultimately helps a business meet its core objectives.
+Carter’s 10 Cs provide a way to formalize the process that leads to stronger supply chains and ultimately helps a business meet its core objectives.
 Kodiak Hub provides the tools to help you manage supplier appraisal effectively so that it is an ongoing process of continuous improvement and easy to monitor.